alephium/www/src/content/homepage.md

   subtitle: Engage with us.
   cards:
     - title: Mine
-      description: Start mining to contribute to  network security and receive ALPH rewards.
+      description: Start mining to contribute to the network security and receive ALPH rewards.
       link:
         text: Documentation